Dr-Dan/godot-fakeo-db/README.md

 A library that offers Linq/MongoDB style data operations in Godot written in GdScript.

-## Usage
+## Features

-Enumerables offer deferred execution and can be iterated over in a for loop.

-Comparers are used to filter fields.

-There is also the QueryBuilder class that allows for queries to be created without a predefined list.
+* Filter lists using custom queries
+ * query Dictionaries and Objects alike
+* Deferred execution of queries
+* Easy to extend with custom operators and enumerables

-At present only dictionaries and lists of objects are compatible but this will change in the future.
+Note: At present only lists of dictionaries and objects are compatible but this will change in the future.

 ### Quick Example
 ```gdscript